 The first few minutes after birth are a magical time for bonding with baby.

-Research has shown that what happens during the first 60 minutes of a baby’s life can maximize the bonding between mother and child.
-That uninterrupted contact between mother and baby during the “golden hour” is critical to the child’s growth and development.
+Research has shown that what happens during the first 60 minutes of a baby’s life, which is often referred to as the golden hour, can maximize the bonding between mother and child.

 In the past, bonding with baby often took a back seat to medical procedures.
 New moms watched their babies being handed to a nurse for examination, cleaning and other details.
 After all the waiting, the new parents would finally get to hold their baby.